qazifabiahoq/VBA-challenge/README.md

 # VBA-challenge
+Note: This project was developed as part of the University of Toronto's Data Analytics Bootcamp program.
-Important: The Excel file containing the multi-year stock data can be found in the 'master' branch of this repository.
+The Excel file containing the multi-year stock data can be found in the 'master' branch of this repository.
 The file is named 'Multiple_year_stock_data.xlsm'.

 This VBA script is designed to efficiently analyze and provide valuable insights into multi-year stock data stored in Excel worksheets.
 It processes data from each worksheet and generates the following key information for each stock: